 Label the things that are interesting

 Total magnification

 Title of Drawing

+Using your chart , what is the diameter of field

-Diameter of Field How big is the sample?
+What is the estimated diameter of the sample?

 Label the things that are interesting

 Total magnification

 Title of Drawing

-Diameter of Field How big is the sample?
+Using your chart , what is the diameter of field

+What is the estimated diameter of the samnle?